Allion Labs | Tina Yu

 Figure 7: A representation of Link Training States

 Does FRL replace TMDS?

-Although there’s not much difference between the interface and pin configurations of HDMI 2.1 and that of HDMI 2.0, HDMI 2.1 8K and HDMI 2.0 4K are two different types of technologies.
+Although there’s not much difference between the interface and pin configurations of HDMI 2.1 and HDMI 2.0, HDMI 2.1 8K and HDMI 2.0 4K are two different types of technologies.
 HDMI 2.1 Specification is more stringent and complex.
 To support devices that use TMDS, HDMI 2.1 Specification is backward compatible with earlier versions (HDMI 1.4/2.0).
-This specification makes sure that products which meet HDMI 2.1 Specification will not have compatibility issues with HDMI 1.4/2.0 products in the market.
+This specification makes sure that products that meet HDMI 2.1 Specifications will not have compatibility issues with HDMI 1.4/2.0 products in the market.